In a bid to avoid wastage many of us eat certain foods which are beyond their best before date.

-This is because it can cause the separation between the fat in the formula milk and the rest of the mixture.
+This is because it can cause the separation between the fat and the rest of the mixture.

 Despite the recommendation from the FDA, a lot of parents do freeze baby formula, particularly because it can be effective in easting teething pain in babies and toddlers.

 The argument for freezing formula states that although the taste and texture may be impacted, frozen formula is safe to consume, and the loss in nutrients is not significant provided you aren’t regularly giving your baby frozen formula.

 So the decision will ultimately come down to what you are comfortable with.

 How Long Is A Warmed Form Bottle Good For?

 Babies don’t necessarily need to be given warm milk, so warming up a bottle is down to the personal preference of the parents and what your baby prefers or accepts.

 But if you do warm your child’s bottle before each feed, you should give the milk to them within one hour of preparation, and discard any leftover milk after two hours.